NxPKG/khulnasoft-docs/content/style-guide/formatting/code-block-guidelines.md

 + Using triple-acute characters as a "fence" around the code block.
 (Recommended)
 + Indenting lines by four spaces or one tab.

 To define the syntax highlighting language used for the code block, enter a language name after the first fence.
-Refer to the [List of languages used in Cloudflare developer documentation](#list-of-languages-used-in-cloudflare-developer-documentation) for a list of supported languages.
+Refer to the [List of languages used in Khulnasoft developer documentation](#list-of-languages-used-in-cloudflare-developer-documentation) for a list of supported languages.

 Use the `txt` language when there is no appropriate syntax highlighting (for example, a fragment of an Apache configuration file).